gotham-rs/gotham/middleware/jwt/README.md

 ## Usage

-First, ensure you're using at least Gotham version `0.3`.
-Then, add the following to your `Cargo.toml`: `gotham_middleware_jwt = "0.3"`.

-Second, create a struct you wish to deserialize into.
+Create a struct you wish to deserialize into.
 For our example below, we've used `Claims`:

 ```rust